phylyc/gpldiff/README.md

 params <- NULL
 ```

-We may now fit the model by
+We can now fit the model by

 ```
 fit <- gpldiff(data, params, hparams)
 ```

-You may now view the summary statistics and generate plots:
+We can view the summary statistics and generate plots:

 ```
 summary(fit)